AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimized-filtering-content-update.md

 1. Ensure that the user performing the task has the required permissions:

-   * at minimum the `Deployment Manager` role in Cloud Manager is required.
+   * at a minimum, the `Deployment Manager` role in Cloud Manager is required.

 ## Updating your Content Fragments {#updating-content-fragments}

-To run the procedure use the following steps:

 1. Enable the update by setting the following variables for your instance using the Cloud Manager UI: